oveleon/contao-glossary-bundle/README.md

 > **Hint:**
 >
-> You can disable automatic links and hovercards within "Expert settings" on regular pages.
+> You can disable automatic keyword conversion and hovercards within "Expert settings" on regular pages.
 This option is recommended for glossary pages.
 >
 > ![](https://www.oveleon.de/share/github-assets/contao-glossary-bundle/backend/DisableGlossarySubPage.png)